-What is Hard Water?
+What Is Hard Water?

 Let’s start at the beginning of the problem: do we even understand what hard water is?
 If you never had a water softener in your home, you may not even realize that you are living every day with “hard water.”
 Hard water sounds odd, doesn’t it?
 How can water be hard?
-Well, the term hardness means that your water is full of minerals that can stick to anything that they touch such as your pipes, your water heater, dishwasher, and even your body.
+Well, the term hardness means that your water is full of minerals that can stick to anything that they touch, such as your pipes, your water heater, your dishwasher, and even your body.

-Some issues are more of an irritant, rather than problematic for your home.
+Some issues are more of an irritant rather than problematic for your home.
 These issues include things like dry skin, your laundry may not be as bright in color, or shampoo doesn’t lather up very well.
 While these things are certainly a pain, they may not drive you to go out and buy a softener today.

 What Is a Water Softener?

 At its core, a water softener can be explained in one sentence: A water softener is a whole-house filtration system that removes hardness-causing calcium and magnesium minerals from your water through a process called ion exchange.
 But does anyone who doesn’t work in the water treatment industry understand what that sentence actually means?
 I didn’t think so.

 Water softeners come in a variety of sizes and styles to accommodate the size of your home and family.
 The softener is installed in the basement, garage, utility closet, or wherever water enters the house.
 At Kel Tren WaterCare, our standard water softener is a style called the CareSoft Pro Water Softener.
 There are a few main components that make up a water softener, the first is the large skinny fiberglass tank.
 This tank comes in a variety of sizes that we adjust based on the quality of your water, the amount of water being used, and the size of the house.